YOGYAKARTA / JOGJA

 However, by some mysterious reason, Ancient Mataram Kingdom moved its central government to East Java in the 10th century.
-The magnificent temples were abandoned and partially buried by the eruption material of Merapi Volcano.
+The magnificent temples were abandoned and partially buried by the eruption material of Mount Merapi.
 Slowly, Yogyakarta region went back into the dense forest.

 Six hundred years later, Panembahan Senopati established the Islamic Mataram Kingdom in the region.
 Once again, Yogyakarta became the witness of human history of a great Kingdom that ruled Java Island and its surrounding area.
 Islamic Mataram Kingdom was leaving a trail of ruins of fortress and royal tombs in Kotagede which recently is known as silver handicraft center in Yogyakarta.
-(See Historic & Heritage Sights)
+(See Pilgrimage Sites).

 Giyanti agreement in 1755 divided the Islamic Mataram Kingdom into Kasunanan Surakarta be based in the city of Solo and Yogyakarta Sultanate which founded in Yogyakarta.
-Kraton (palace) still exists until today and is functioned as the residence of sultan and his family as well as hundreds of abdi dalem (the servant of the palace) who faithfully serve the palace voluntarily and run the tradition in the midst of changing times.
-At the palace, there are many cultural performances such as wayang kulit (puppet shadow play), gamelan (Javanese orchestra), and Javanese dance etc. (See Calendar of Events)
+Yogyakarta Palace (kraton) still exists until today and is functioned as the residence of sultan and his family as well as hundreds of abdi dalem (the servant of the palace) who faithfully serve the palace voluntarily and run the tradition in the midst of changing times.
+At the palace, there are many cultural performances such as wayang kulit (puppet shadow play), gamelan (Javanese orchestra), and Javanese dance etc. (See Calendar of Events).

 Yogyakarta at present is a place where tradition and modern dynamics are going on together continuously.
 In this city, there is a palace which has hundreds of loyal servants to run the tradition, but there is also University of Gadjah Mada that is one of the leading universities in South East Asia.
 Some of its residents live in a strong agrarian culture.
 In the other side, there are also students who live with pop life-style.
 Traditional markets and handicraft centers are numerous in the city where some of them located by the malls which are no less hectic.